guettli/sbecho/README.md

 Although a way to share notes would be nice, for people who want to do that.

+# Existing Tools

+I am looking for a tool which spans these use-cases:

+* learning
+* snippet handling
+* faster typing

 # Existing Tools (for learning)